Trump's farmer bailout won't plug all his tariff's holes

 President Donald Trump announced a $12 billion aid package to help some of the farmers affected by his tariffs — but what about all the other industries impacted by the global tit for tat over trade deals?

-The damage from tariffs goes beyond just the price of a glass of milk or bushel of soybeans.
+The damage from Trump's tariffs on America's trading partners goes beyond just the price of a glass of milk or bushel of soybeans.
 Other interconnected sectors can suffer as well, said Paul Bingham, senior transportation and trade consultant for the Economic Development Research Group.

-"A USDA bailout of farmers may temporarily make up for lost farm income, but farmers aren’t going to buy new equipment, or fertilizer, etc. for crops they don’t need to grow since they’ve lost competitiveness to sell the crops in foreign markets," Bingham told NBC News.
+"A United States Department of Agriculture bailout of farmers may temporarily make up for lost farm income, but farmers aren’t going to buy new equipment, or fertilizer, etc. for crops they don’t need to grow since they’ve lost competitiveness to sell the crops in foreign markets," Bingham told NBC News.

+Trump announced on Wednesday that the White House was working with the European Union to strike a deal for "zero tariffs," after a meeting with European Commission President Jean-Claude Juncker.
+But American farmers are still struggling as a result of Trump's 25 percent tariff on $34 billion of Chinese imports, which came into effect earlier this month and caused Beijing to retaliate by slapping dollar-for-dollar tariffs on American exports of soybeans, wheat, cotton, pork, and other products.

-The relief package, which is an attempt to offset the $11 billion of losses for soybean, cotton, sorghum, wheat, dairy and hog producers, is a “one-time” program to buy time while the president negotiations trade deals, a USDA official said.
+The relief package, which is an attempt to offset the $11 billion in losses, is a “one-time” program to buy time while the president negotiations trade deals, a USDA official said.

 However, "Farm equipment dealers, farm equipment manufacturers, insurance companies, and the transportation companies that move the equipment and farm supplies and farm products are all losers too — but unlikely to be included in the compensation," said Bingham.